Download Full Text (5.9 MB)

 While the clinical differential diagnosis commonly includes basal cell carcinoma (BCC), squamous cell carcinoma (SCC), and keratoacanthoma, the histopathological differential also includes trichilemmoma, trichoepithelioma, clear cell SCC, clear cell porocarcinoma, and clear cell hidradenocarcinoma.
 The main differentiating histological feature in a TC is the evidence of trichilemmal keratinization, where the tumor exhibits an absence of granular layer between the stratum spinosum and stratum corneum.
 The standard of treatment for TC is wide local excision (WLE) with tumor free margins, however, there has been increasing evidence for the efficacy of Mohs micrographic surgery (MMS) in recent years.

-Fronek, Lisa F. DO; Brahs, Allyson; Farsi, Maheera DO; and Miller, Richard DO, "A Rare Case of Trichilemmal Carcinoma: Histology and Management" (2020).
-West Florida Division Virtual Research Day.
+Fronek, Lisa F.; Brahs, Allyson; Farsi, Maheera; and Miller, Richard, "A Rare Case of Trichilemmal Carcinoma: Histology and Management" (2020).
+West Florida Division Virtual Research Day 2020.
 28.